 HP is eliminating whole steps in the process of adding servers with Virtual Connect.

-"We already have the infrastructure in place to do this, so we thought why not focus on lowering costs and making a more time-efficient
+"We already have the infrastructure in place to do this, so we thought why not focus on lowering costs and making a more time-efficient system."
+Potter said.

 Here's how it works: Before a server is installed, BladeSystem's built-in HP Virtual Connect manager defines a server connection profile for each server bay.
 The profile establishes the media access control (MAC) addresses for all network interface controllers (NIC), the world wide names (WWN) for all host bus adapters (HBA) and the SAN boot parameters.
 Then it holds them constant so that even if the server is changed, the configuration and connection profile stay the same.
 When a new server is installed, the same profile is assigned, HP reported.